eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 The story caught on in the media at the time that they looked like the ["Elephant Man"](https://en.wikipedia.org/wiki/Joseph_Merrick) after a family member described what they saw.
 Dr Ganesh Suntharalingam (Consultant in Intensive Care Medicine and Anaesthesia at Northwick Park Hospital at the time and later Clinical Director of Critical Care there) in his [personal view](http://www.lnwh.nhs.uk/about-us/news-and-media/latest-news/the-tgn1412-drug-trial-a-personal-view/) of the whole event, wrote:

 > In truth, it was not a specific symptom or effect of the drug, or some kind of explosive growth of the head.
-Critically ill people develop leaky blood vessels and shock, and the **large volume of fluid we give them in the first few hours causes temporary swelling** - most noticeable in the face.
+Critically ill people develop leaky blood vessels and shock, and the **large volume of fluid we give them in the first few hours causes temporary swelling**&mdash;most noticeable in the face.
 It gets better as they recover, but can look understandably upsetting to their friends and family.

 After **2 days**, they started **feeling better** simultaneously and almost miraculously.
 After 7 days, 4 out of 6 were out of ICU.
 After 21 days, one man was still in ICU.
 After 4 months, this man sadly had **part of his fingers and toes amputated**.
 It is thought that because they had no bad cells (cancer), their good cells were eaten away.